Dining Room Makeover – Homework/School Work Station

 - USB charger

 A dish corrals the little things in one space keeping them neat and organized.
-Earbuds are also stored here for my teenagers who love to listen to music while they work (or maybe to help tune out their brother.)
+Earbuds are also stored here for my teenagers who love to listen to music while they work (or maybe to help tune out brother or Dad on his Zoom calls.)

 While decorating the room, I added a wood block calendar and a quote from Mark Twain.
 Have you heard this quote before?